 There is another side to the coin, however.
 Some program staff see a danger that scientists in the highly specialized research units will develop their own disciplinary agendas that might not be relevant to the perceived research needs of the programs.
-The challenge will likely increase as the Center moves into more upstream research, where breadth versus depth of knowledge in a particular segment of science will have to be determined.
-In the final analysis, however, the personality and ambitions of the individual scientist will probably be a decisive factor in settling this issue.
+The challenge will likely increase as the Center moves into more upstream research, where breadth versus depth of

-3.3.5.
-Management of outposted scientists

-Various members of the two Panels had the opportunity to meet many of the scientists in CIAT's outreach operations.
+3 3 5 Management of outposted scientists Various members of the two Panels had the opportunity to meet many of the scientists in CIAT's outreach operations.
 There are 32 currently stationed outside Colombia, projected to increase to 37 in 1993.
 Unlike some of the IARCs where outposted staff report to a Director for Outreach, CIAT's outposted scientists are an integral part of their respective commodity programs.
 The Panels confirmed that this is a satisfactory arrangement as far as the individual scientists are concerned.

-However, the problems facing outposted staff are very different from those facing staff at Palmira, and it is difficult for managers from headquarters visiting for short periods to appreciate fully the petty frustrations that are the hallmark of their day-to-day operations.
-Among them are seemingly irrelevant financial reporting requirements, delays and misunderstandings in decisions, problematical research infrastructure, and the need to spend considerable time on administrative matters that would be dealt with by support units at headquarters.
-For example, scientists must themselves recruit assistants and manage them in accordance with local laws and customs, sometimes involving several countries.
-The Panels want to emphasize, however, that these problems do not affect the high quality of the work done by CIAT's outposted scientists.
-They are recorded as perceptions that deserve management attention.
+However, the problems facing outposted staff are very different from those facing staff at Palmira, and it is difficult for managers from headquarters visiting for short periods to appreciate fully the petty frustrations that are the hallmark of their day-to-day operations Among them are seemingly irrelevant financial reporting requirements, delays and misunderstandings in decisions, problematical research infrastructure, and the need to spend considerable time on administrative matters that would be dealt with by support units at headquarters For example, scientists must themselves recruit assistants and manage them in accordance with local laws and customs, sometimes involving several The Panels want to emphasize, however, that these countries problems do not affect the high quality of the work done by CIAT s They are recorded as perceptions that outposted scientists deserve management attention